This post may contain affiliate links – read our full disclosure

 A relatively newcomer on the scene, is the screened bottom board.
 It is similar in construction to a regular bottom board.

-But instead of a full plank bottom, a large area of screen is installed.
-The wire (size #8) prevents robber bees and predators from entering the hive bottom.
+Instead of a full plank bottom, a large area of screen is installed.
+The wire (size #8) prevents robbing bees and predators from entering the hive bottom.

 In reality, research has shown that this bottom board has a very small affect on mite numbers.